 YOUR RIGHTS: You have the following rights regarding protected health information we maintain about you:

 - Right to Inspect and Copy.
 You have the right to inspect and copy protected health information about your care or payment for your care.
-To inspect and copy this protected health information, you must make your request, in writing, to Christine Ruth, Director of Human Resources.
+To inspect and copy this protected health information, you must make your request, in writing, to Janie King, Director of Human Resources.

 - Right to an Accounting of Disclosures.
 You have the right to request an accounting of certain disclosures of protected health information we made.
-To request an accounting of disclosures, you must make your request in writing to Christine Ruth, Director of Human Resources, P.O.
+To request an accounting of disclosures, you must make your request in writing to Janie King, Director of Human Resources, P.O.
 BOX 190016, North Charleston, South Carolina, 29419

 - Right to Request Restrictions.
 You have the right to request a restriction or limitation on the protected health information we use or disclose for treatment, payment, or health care operations.
 In addition, you have the right to request a limit on the protected health information we disclose about you to someone who is involved in your care or the payment for your care, like a family member.
 For example, you could ask that we not share information about your surgery with your spouse.
-To request a restriction, you must make your request, in writing, to Christine Ruth, Director of Human Resources, 4900 LaCross Road, North Charleston, South Carolina, 29419.
+To request a restriction, you must make your request, in writing, to Janie King, Director of Human Resources, 2500 City Hall Lane, North Charleston, South Carolina, 29406.
 We are not required to agree to your request.
 If we agree, we will comply with your request unless we need to use the information in certain emergency treatment situations.

 CHANGES TO THIS NOTICE: We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for protected health information we already have as well as any information we receive in the future.
 We will post a copy of the current notice at our office.
 This notice will contain the effective date on the first page, in the top right-hand corner.